 The Trustees believe that environmental, social, and corporate governance (ESG) factors may have a material impact on investment risk and return outcomes, and that good stewardship can create and preserve value for companies and markets as a whole.
 The Trustees also recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.

-The Trustees have delegated day to day management of the assets to Mercer who in turn delegates responsibility for the investment of the assets to a range of underlying investment managers.
-These investment managers are expected to evaluate ESG factors, including climate change considerations, and exercise voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.
+As noted above, the Trustees have appointed Mercer to act as discretionary investment manager in respect of the Scheme’s assets and such assets are invested in a range of Mercer Funds managed by MGIE.
+Asset managers appointed to manage the Mercer Funds are expected to evaluate ESG factors, including climate change considerations, and exercise voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.

-The Trustees consider how ESG, climate change and stewardship is integrated within Mercer’s investment processes and those of the underlying managers in the monitoring process.
-Mercer is expected to provide reporting on a regular basis, on ESG integration progress, stewardship monitoring results, and climate-related metrics such as carbon foot printing for equities and/or climate scenario analysis for diversified portfolios.
+The Trustees consider how ESG, climate change and stewardship is integrated within Mercer’s, and MGIE’s, investment processes and those of the underlying asset managers in the monitoring process.
+Mercer, and MGIE’s, is expected to provide reporting to the Trustees on a regular basis, on ESG integration progress, stewardship monitoring results, and climate-related metrics such as carbon foot printing for equities and/or climate scenario analysis for diversified portfolios.

 Member views are not taken into account in the selection, retention and realisation of investments.

-The Trustees have not set any investment restrictions on the appointed investment managers in relation to particular products or activities, but may consider this in future.
+The Trustees have not set any investment restrictions in relation to particular Mercer Funds.

 Assets in respect of members’ AVCs are invested in a range of investment options.
 The AVC arrangements will be reviewed periodically to ensure that the investment profile of the funds available remains consistent with the objectives of the Trustees and the needs of the members.
 More information on the AVC providers is detailed in the IIPD.